Have you seen this symbol?

 2.) delete feeds that don't work or you no longer follow. --Choose the one you want to delete in the drop list.
 Right-click the drop list and choose Delete Feed from the menu that appears.

-4.)
+3.)
+Click the Check Feeds button to load the latest feeds on either All of your available feeds or the specific one you've chosen in the drop list.4.)
 You can copy the link for re-use, since many of them are so similar.
 Choose the one you want to copy in the drop list.
 Right-click the drop list and choose Copy Feed Link from the menu that appears.

 5.)
 Read the specific article.
 Double-click the item in the list and your default Internet browser will open and load the link.